It’s said that “The Life of a Digital Marketer in the Hands of Google!”

 You can call it the heart and soul of the website, or textual content, or even image and videos.
 A significant chunk of the Search Engine Optimization is relying on the keywords algorithm.

-Now, if you want to know how keywords work, and what the different types of keywords are, you have to keep reading.
-We have come up with all the types of keywords available.
-Different types of keywords have different uses.
+Now, if you want to know how keywords work, and what the different keywords are, keep reading.
+We have come up with all the keywords available.
+Different keywords have different uses.
 So read more to understand it all.

-20 different types of keywords you need to know about:
+20 different keywords you need to know about:

 - Short Tail Keywords –